 Custom-built apps offer immense potential for many organizations.
 They allow IT departments to tailor solutions to the unique nature and circumstances of their workforce.
 They can meet specific enterprise needs, fit existing work and data flows, and boost both efficiency and productivity.

-1.Understand the problem you’re solving
+Understand the problem you’re solving.

-The most important factor for an app’s success is whether it solves a problem — either a problem (or several of them) that haven’t been solved or isn’t solved well by existing solutions/workflows.
+The most important factor for an app’s success is whether it solves a problem — either a problem (or several of them) that hasn’t been solved or isn’t solved well by existing solutions/workflows.
 One way to ensure an app doesn’t deliver value is to create an app just for the sake of doing so.
 Thus, the first step in even considering a custom app is to identify the problem it will solve.

 Identifying the issue (s) is only part of understanding it.
 Understanding what an app needs to do requires research.
 Much of that research is internal and involves talking to (and learning from) the staff members, managers, and executives that will ultimately be an app’s core constituency.
 Doing that accomplishes two things.

-2. UX is king (and must be platform-specific)
+UX is king (and must be platform-specific)

 Saying that the user experience is important has been a staple of advice for years now, ever since the phrase consumerization-of-IT was coined.
 But, it’s standard advice because it is both true and it’s an understatement.